Bridge of Earn: Expansion

 Bridge of Earn, and the formerly neighbouring but now conjoined village of Kintillo, have expanded out of all recognition since the 1960s, with hundreds of new homes being built.
 An entire new settlement called Oudenarde—named for the Flemish town of Oudenaarde—is currently being built on the site of the large former hospital (NO 142 181) to the east of the old village.
-The financial crisis of 2012 caused a temporary halt in construction, though the project later resumed, with the approach roads under construction as of June 2015.
+The Great Recession caused a temporary halt in construction, though the project later resumed, with the approach roads under construction as of June 2015 (again underway as of January 2025).

 Bridge of Earn's proximity to Perth, and convenient transport links to Edinburgh and Dundee, make it a desirable 'dormitory' town, though its second and most recent railway station was closed on 15 June 1964, following the Beeching reforms of the 1960s.

 Sport

 The local amateur football team Bridge of Earn AFC (who compete in the Kingdom of Fife AFA Championship) play their home fixtures at Victory Park.

-The local Bridge of Earn Bowling Club on Main Street is the one of the oldest (founded in 1859 on land leased to the village by Sir Thomas Moncreiffe) and largest sports clubs in the village.
+The local Bridge of Earn Bowling Club on Main Street is one of the oldest (founded in 1859 on land leased to the village by Sir Thomas Moncreiffe) and largest sports clubs in the village.

 Facilities

-Apart from the parish church and the primary school, the facilities in the village include three parks (Victory, Balmanno & Kintillo), a bowling club, tennis courts, Moncreiffe nursing home, three pubs (Last Cast, Cypress Inn & Village Inn), two restaurants (Village Inn & The Roost), a dentist, a GP surgery, Used car dealership/ garage (Cargill's Auto Repairs) and several shops including The Co-operative Food supermarket, a newsagents (S&V Newsagents), a bakery (Tower Bakery), two hairdressers (Tanya Black's & Little Hair Company), beauty salon (The Retreat), a Chinese takeaway (Wok In) and a small family run Indian restaurant and takeaway.
-(The Spice Garden above the Village Inn).
+Apart from the parish church and the primary school, the facilities in the village include three parks (Victory, Balmanno & Kintillo), a bowling club, tennis courts, three pubs (The Earn Hotel, The Tipsy Coo & Village Inn), one restaurant (Village Inn), a dentist, a used car dealership/ garage (Cargill's Auto Repairs) and several shops including The Co-operative Food supermarket, a newsagents (S&V Newsagents), a bakery (Tower Bakery), two hairdressers (Tanya Black's & Little Hair Company), a Chinese takeaway (Wok In) and a small family run Indian restaurant and takeaway (The Spice Garden above the Village Inn).

+Bridge of Earn Institute, by the war memorial, includes a large hall with stage, a kitchen, and several meeting rooms.
+It is used for occasional events and as a meeting place for local societies.

 There are also self-catering holiday lodges in Bridge of Earn by the banks of the River Earn (River Edge Lodges).

 The spa at the neighbouring hamlet (1 mi west) of Pitkeathly Wells was formerly well-known and popular as a health and social resort, but was closed in 1949.

 Education

 The village school is Dunbarney Primary School (run by Perth and Kinross Council), which was extended and modernised in 1996.

 Dunbarney Primary School is a feeder school for Secondary Bertha Park High School in the north of Perth, Scotland.

-The Carloways, an upcoming band were classmates at Dunbarney Primary School.
-The band have toured Scotland for over 4 years and have played as Alex Salmond's house band on his Edinburgh fringe tour and Scottish nationwide tour.
-The Carloways have played at Belladrum tartan heart festival for the past 4 years and released their well-received debut EP in July 2018.
-The band intend to record their debut album in 2018 or early 2019.

-On the south west outskirts of the village, there is the independent Kilgraston School, which is centred upon a mansion house built around 1800 by Francis Grant of Glenlochy.
+Up until August 2024, on the south west outskirts of the village, there was Kilgraston School, which is centred upon a mansion house built around 1800 by Francis Grant of Glenlochy.